Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 Yes, it’s possible to see the highlights.
 Focus on central attractions and consider a guided walking tour for efficiency.

-Ensure you visit Minnewater Lake, the Lake of Love, and climb the Belfry for stunning city views.
+Be sure to visit Minnewater Lake, also known as the Lake of Love, and climb the Belfry for breathtaking city views.